juliecherner/weather-server/README.md

 ## Objective: server that recieves name of a city and sends back temperature in that city

-## Technologies used:

-- Typescript
-- Node with Express
-- Docker
-- Doppler

 According to requirements, application is developed for develoment environment _only_.

 ## Technologies and application flow: